BehnooshNasri/project_one/README.md

 3. Does a person's geographic location (if in Canada, which Province; if international, which country) have any effect on enrollment/graduation?
 4. What percentage of undergaduates apply to graduate school?
 5. Does tution fees affect enrollment?
-6. Compared to other countries with similar population and gdp how is Canada faring?
+6. Compared to other countries with similar population and gdp how is Canada faring in education metrics (available data)?

 ## Members of the group